Mega-Fi/megafi-docs/landing/docs/hedge/options-trading.md

 Small protocol fee (0.03% of notional) + minimal gas (~$0.005 on MegaETH).

 **Can I see historical option prices?**
 Yes.
-On-chain data enables tracking premium values, Greeks, and P&L over time.
+On-chain data enables tracking premium values and P&L over time.

-**What happens at expiration if I do nothing?**
+**What happens at expiration if I don't exercise?**
-ITM options auto-exercise and pay profit.
+Options expire.
+If in-the-money, you should exercise before expiration to receive profit.
 OTM options expire worthless.

 **How is profit calculated?**
 Based on Chainlink oracle price at exercise time vs strike price, settled in USDm.